 The course introduces students to the preliminary concepts of computer science and challenges them to explore how computing and technology can impact the world.
 More than a traditional introduction to programming, it is a rigorous, engaging, and approachable course that explores many of the basic ideas of computing so all students understand how these concepts are transforming the world we live in.
 The course covers a broad range of foundational topics such as computing innovations, systems, big data, programming and algorithms, the Internet, digital privacy and security, and the societal impacts of computing.
 There are no formal prerequisites for this course, though the recommendation is that students have taken at least Algebra 1.
-(4 credits URI available)
+Students are required to take the College Board Advanced Placement Examination in May.